Student Alto Saxophones – Buyer’s Guide

 So my recommendation out of these three is the Jean Paul hands down.
 With the money you save, you can buy some great accessories, a top level mouthpiece, some great reeds, some private lessons, some great courses over at BetterSax.com, and still have some money left over to go to a concert and get a Spotify subscription.

 After you take a listen, let me know in the comments below what you think of these horns!
-Can you hear the difference between the student alto saxophones?
+Can you hear the difference between them?

 Interested in more alto sax reviews?
 Check out this “Alto Sax Play-Test Review and Buyers Guide.”